jlasti/secmon/README.md

 ```
 python3 secmon_manager.py restart
 ```

-### Turn on enrichment module
+####  Turn on enrichment module
-In file `./config/secmon_config.ini` change value from ’false’ to ’true’ for a particular enrichment module
+Change value from 'false' to 'true' in the file `./config/secmon_config.ini` for a particular enrichment module which you want to turn on:
 ```
 [ENRICHMENT]
 geoip = false